sd2084/task/README.md

 3. Install the required dependencies: npm install
 4. Launch the application: npm start

-Or access the application in your browser at http://localhost:3000.
+Access the application in your browser at http://localhost:3000.